Santiremix/QuizApp/readme.md

 In this section we found 2 problems:

-- How to make random answers from de data API
+- How to make random answers from de data API.

 ```
 # code block